 and when her legs were cuttit off

 she fought upon her stumps.

-We had good views back to yesterday’s Eildon Hills, in fact they remained in the background for several more days.
-Relief came at the end of this as we dropped into forest and the lovely Birdhouse Cafe in the atmospheric Woodside walled garden, This is how cafes should be – walker friendly, warm and comfy, relaxed atmosphere and excellent fare.
-Would be perfect on a sunny day with it’s outside seating.
+We had good views back to yesterday’s Eildon Hills, in fact, they remained in the background for several more days.
+Relief came at the end of this as we dropped into the forest and the lovely Birdhouse Cafe in the atmospheric Woodside walled garden, This is how cafes should be – walker-friendly, warm and comfy, relaxed atmosphere and excellent fare.
+Would be perfect on a sunny day with its outside seating.
 A stretch of walking by the River Teviot provided a pleasant end to the day.
 Our B&B spot was something from the past with an enthusiastic hostess, countless dogs and no hope for any hotel inspector.
 Suited us fine.